-This challenges the values of a family as opposed to those who are expected to hold a rapport with Agnes such as her mother he instead shows her the concern that she had been deprived of.
-As a result, the binary themes of loyalty and disloyalty is developed due to Toti and Natan.
+This challenges the values of a family as opposed to those who are expected to hold a rapport with Agnes, such as her mother he instead shows her the concern that she had been deprived of.
+As a result, the binary themes of loyalty and disloyalty are developed due to Toti and Natan.

-Furthermore, Natan intimidates Stigga in to staying with him instead of allowing her the choice to be wed of Frederick.
+Furthermore, Natan intimidates Stigga into staying with him instead of allowing her the choice to be wed to Frederick.
 This highlights the callous behaviour that Natan exerts as well as the possessive need for dominance and control.
 This shows the stark contrast both individual holds in regards to respect and morality as they both treat their loved ones differently.